Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Convergence analysis of relaxed splitting schemes

 By choosing $\delta = \frac{\|B\|^4}{\alpha_{D+B}\alpha_A^2}$, and $\alpha_L\geq \delta$ the inequality reduces to

-and by the arguments from \cref{rem:contraction} the solution strategy converges. \end{proof}
+and by the arguments from \cref{rem:contraction}, the solution strategy converges. \end{proof}

-It is important to notice that, although the conditions on $A+B$ and $D+B$ seems particularly strong, it must be noticed that, in the dual-porosity model $A[\cdot]=-\divg(m_u \nabla[\cdot]) + \beta[\cdot]$ and $B[\cdot]=-\beta[\cdot]$, therefore $A+B$ is simply the Laplacian operator, and similarly for $D+B$.
-For more general problems, these conditions are necessary for the coercivity of the operator $\AA$.
+\begin{remark} It is important to notice that, although the conditions on $A+B$ and $D+B$ seem particularly strong, it must be noticed that, in the dual-porosity model $A[\cdot]=-\divg(m_u \nabla[\cdot]) + \beta[\cdot]$ and $B[\cdot]=-\beta[\cdot]$, therefore $A+B$ is simply the Laplacian operator, and similarly for $D+B$.
+For more general problems, these conditions are necessary for the coercivity of the operator $\AA$. \end{remark}